Academics > The Preparatory Program > Achievement Scale and Interpretation

 Upon completion of the course, students will be able to:

-1. demonstrate basic computer literacy including word processing, spreadsheets, presentations and email systems using Microsoft Office
+1. Demonstrate basic computer literacy including word processing, spreadsheets, presentations and email systems using Microsoft Office

-2. identify strategies for effective group work and team building to promote communication and collaboration
+2. Identify strategies for effective group work and team building to promote communication and collaboration

-3. apply critical thinking and problem-solving skills to find and evaluate sources of information
+3. Apply critical thinking and problem-solving skills to find and evaluate sources of information

-4. apply basic APA formatting to papers and assignments
+4. Apply basic APA formatting to papers and assignments

-5. define academic honesty, recognize instances of plagiarism, and take steps to take to avoid academic dishonesty
+5. Define academic honesty, recognize instances of plagiarism, and take steps to take to avoid academic dishonesty

-6. identify first semester Core courses by following the degree plan for their major
+6. Identify first semester Core courses by following the degree plan for their major

-7. list the benefits of working/studying in a diverse environment
+7. List the benefits of working/studying in a diverse environment

 Guidelines for Level Advancement